 What ways do you want to use it?
 Tell us in the comments.

-If you like like analytics and data driven marketing follow me on Google+ and Twitter I talk a lot about that stuff there and occasionally drop some articles about neuro & guerrilla marketing as well.
+If you like analytics and data-driven marketing follow me on Google+ and Twitter I talk a lot about that stuff there and occasionally drop some articles about neuro & guerrilla marketing as well.